m-n/lazy-susan/README.md

 Synonym Symbols
 ---------------
-    SYNONYM-SYMBOL:     Set the symbol to read as another symbol at eval-always time.
+    ADD-SYNONYM-SYMBOL:     Set the symbol to read as another symbol at eval-always time.
     CLEAR-SYNONYM-SYMBOLS:   Remove symbol translations from package at eval-always time.

 Readtables